Q: What is your story with Compulsive Eating?

 Q: What made you decide to start the Intergroup?

 A: I didn’t!
-I never decided to start the IG.
-It had already started before I realized what it was.
+I never decided to start an Intergroup.
+It had already started before I even realized what it was.
 When I started the first meeting, I did not even realize I was starting an OA meeting.
-We were just meeting 3 people, Nancy, Jenn and I, and the reading guided us that day.
-The reading just said we were walking in the footsteps of those that came before and leaving footsteps for others to follow.
-I burst into tears and realized it was us.
-That was to be the name of this meeting.
-I was 7 months into the program and still working the steps.
-Within 1 week, we had 2 or 3 other meetings.
-Next thing you know, we were a collection of meetings.
-Then, a member of OA asked me when I would register the meetings and register as an Intergroup.
-I didn’t know there were official channels to follow.
-It was a process of growth and it took almost one year for the Intergroup to become official.
-We had lots of people that had different experiences and we all came together to make it an Intergroup.
+We were just meeting three people, Nancy, Jenn and I on April 14th, 2019, seeing each other on Zoom for the very first time!
+The reading from Voices of Recovery guided us that day.
+The reading said we were walking in the footsteps of those that came before and leaving footsteps for others to follow.
+I burst into tears and realized it was us!
+The name of this meeting was OA Foot Steps!

 Q: What was the most difficult part of this journey?

 A: Me!
 I was the most difficult part of the journey.
-I still didn’t have my recovery legs.
-I am surprised that Foot Steps has done as well as it has.
+I still didn’t have my recovery legs, especially at the start while I was still working the Steps myself, learning about the Traditions and Concepts of Service.
+Principles that sustain our fellowship, that I had little knowledge about in the beginning.
+I am surprised that Foot Steps has done as well as it has, despite me!
 I undermined every step of the way because of my own lack of knowledge of myself, program and recovery.
-It eventually came but it was hard.
-There was a lot of damage done to myself and others.
-I see the benefits of this now but at the time it made it challenging.
+This knew knowledge of program and of myself eventually grew, but it wasn’t easy.
+Through the course of those early years, I caused a lot of damage done to myself and others.
+I can see the benefits of this journey now, and how its made me into who I have become today, but at the time it was exceedingly challenging for myself and others!

 Q: What keeps you going after 4 years of Service?

 A: I think the responsibility of service keeps me sane.
-It’s also been contributing to my insanity as sometimes it is too much service.
-But, it keeps me on track with my recovery.
+It’s also been a contributing factor to my insanity as sometimes, I suspect, I have been guilty of too much service.
+But, it does help keep me on track with my recovery.
 In the Big Book it says, we can pray for ourselves but only if it benefits others.
 So for me, service is about doing for myself what benefits others as well.
-That’s what keeps me sane.
-I have also come to realize that it’s my personal mission.
-Nothing is important to me unless it benefits others as well.
+That has become a personal mission statement for everything that I do.
 I understand that it fits into every walk of my life, whether it’s with recovery or service, my family, my work, my art or my music.
-It benefits me but also benefits others.
+My actions, my acts of service, might benefit me greatly, but only if it can be of some benefit to others as well.
 They go hand in hand.

 Q: What inspires you about people?

 A: The miracle of recovery and growth inspires me above all else.
 It’s so easy in this disease to get stuck in what we think we know.
 Myself included.
-When I see people stepping beyond what they know into something new, wondrous and wonderful, and seeing new opportunities in their lives.
+When I see people stepping beyond what they know into something new, wondrous and wonderful, and seeing new opportunities arise in their lives.
 It inspires me.
-Witnessing the authentic selves emerge.
+Witnessing the authentic selves emerge is truly a blessing!

 Q: What is your favorite meeting?

-A: It depends in what period of my recovery.
-If you ask me that during my first year, the Newcomer meeting on Sundays was my baby, and I loved that meeting.
-Then, there was the Daily Reprieve meetings, at 5am EST, those were inspirational to me for a long time.
+A: It depends on which period of my recovery I am was in at the time.
+If you asked me me this question during my first year, the Newcomer’s meeting on Sundays was my baby.
+I loved that meeting!
+One of the original meetings on OA Foot Steps.
+Then, there was the Daily Reprieve meetings, at 5am EST. Those were inspirational to me for a long time.
 That moved through to the Creative Reprieve meetings that I started.
 Those were really important to me for a while.
 Lately, what’s been really important for me are the meditation and 2-way prayer meetings.
 Those are my favorite at the moment.
 Like doing daily meditation meetings upon awakening.
 That’s where my recovery is right now.

 A: Seeing it run itself.
-There are so many working parts and I don’t have to do all of the parts anymore.
-I did at the beginning, to get things started, and it’s so nice to relinquish that.
-Seeing all of the committees, seeing the bylaws and Policies and procedures in place and working so well.
-Watching our Virtual Intergroup meetings, that are more than one quarter of the size of WSBC which is held only once a year.
-We do this every month!
-We have not always done it well, but we sure are getting better at it as we go along.
+It has grown so much over these past few years!
+There are so many working parts and my greatest joy is that I don’t have to do all of the parts anymore.
+I may have done, in the beginning, to get things started.
+It is so nice to relinquish the reins, and witness all of the committees thrive, seeing the Bylaws and Policies & Procedures in place and working so well.
+The attendees at our monthly virtual Intergroup meetings are more than one quarter of the size of the World Service Business Conference WSBC which is held only once a year!
+We may not have always done it well, but we sure are getting better at it as we go along.
 So, it’s not only watching all these working parts but watching the cogs starting to move together.
 People come in and they learn new ways, and add new ways.
-It’s the growth – beyond anything I could have ever imagined.
+It’s the growth – beyond anything I could have ever imagined from when we first began.

 Q: How has service helped your recovery personally?

-A: It’s really about my personal mission statement.
+A: I mentioned this previously.
+It’s really comes down to my personal mission statement.
 I find it difficult to find value in making money for the sake of making money.
-But making a living in such a way that it benefits others, is what is valuable for me.
+In fact, I shied away from a career or any sort of working situation that did not help others.
+I have learned in program that making a living in such a way that it benefits others, is what is valuable for me.
 In recovery, doing service that benefits others is valuable to me.
 Some of the days where I would have binged, just knowing that I had to lead a meeting the next day got me through that day.
 I use it as a tool.
-It’s one of the 9 tools but it’s also part of who I am.
-It’s part of my calling.
+It may be one of the nine tools but it’s also part of who I am.
+It’s part of my calling as a human being.

 Q: What is one thing, one action you would recommend today to a struggling compulsive eater?

 A: Get to a meeting!
 At Foot Steps, we provide meetings almost 24hrs a day with over 170 meetings a week.
 Just get to that meeting and sit in that meeting.
-And if you have to go to the one after that, then go.
-At least we have that tool in place for all of us to get through the next hour.
-That’s probably what motivated me from the very beginning.
-Even though, I did not know what I was going to create.
-When I first joined program, we were on 12step4coes with 7 meetings a day and if I had to go to all 7 to get through that day, I did.
-They were my lifeline.
+And if you have to go to the one after that, then go to that one too, and the one after that!
+It is such a valuable tool that is in place for all of us, to get through the next hour the best we can!